ProjectLibertyLabs/siwf/README.md

 ## Handling Responses

-The response from the SIWF UI during sign-in may vary slightly because it's uncertain whether the user is attempting to sign in with an identity (MSA), is a returning user to the dApp, or requires permission grants.
+The response from the SIWF UI during sign-in may vary slightly because it's unknown at the time of invocation whether the user is attempting to sign in with an identity (MSA), is a returning user to the dApp, or requires permission grants.

 ### Brand new user